bwoodsend/polycotylus/docs/source/ubuntu.rst

 * Ubuntu packages are not compatible with Debian or any of its other derivatives.

-The default target Ubuntu version is the latest long term support releases.
+The default target Ubuntu version is the latest long term support release.
 Other versions can be targeted using:

 * ``polycotylus ubuntu:23.04`` for Lunar Lobster (interim release)
 * ``polycotylus ubuntu:23.10`` for Mantic Minotaur (interim release)
 * ``polycotylus ubuntu:24.04`` for Noble Numbat (long term support, default)
 * ``polycotylus ubuntu:24.10`` for Oracular Oriole (interim release)
+* ``polycotylus ubuntu:25.04`` for Plucky Puffin (interim pre-release)

 No earlier versions of Ubuntu are supported.